| Title: | Augmented Backward Elimination |

 type.factor |

-String that specifies how to treat factors, see details, possible values are |
+String that specifies how to treat factors, see details, possible values are '"factor"' and '"individual"'. |

-num.boot |
+num.resamples |

-number of bootstrap re-samples |
+number of resamples. |

-type.boot |
+type.resampling |

-String that specifies the type of bootstrap.
-Possible values are |
+String that specifies the type of resampling.
+Possible values are '"Wallisch2021"', '"bootstrap"', '"mn.bootstrap"', '"subsampling"'.
+Default is set to '"Wallisch2021"'.
+See details. |

 prop.sampling |